syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Getting-Started.md

 ## Load image to ImageEditor

-SfImageEditor will get completed,once we load image to it.Add a image file to pcl project.The image file type can be jpeg or png.
+SfImageEditor will get completed, once we load an image to it.
+Add a image file to pcl project.
+The image file type can be jpeg or png.

 Follow the following steps to add a image to pcl project